Fragmented imaginary-time evolution for early-stage quantum signal processors: Introduction

 Finally, the complexity of our maste{r a}lgorithm depend{s o}n the \emph{fragmentation schedule}, i.e. number $r$ of fragments and their relative sizes. {On one hand, for Primitive 1, we rigorously prove that, from a critical inverse temperature $\beta_{\rm c}= \mathcal{O}(2^{N/2}\, N)$ on, the runtime is lower than that with coherent QITE.
 This is shown by explicitly constructing schedules with only $r=2$ fragments that do the job, remarkably.
 On the other hand, that fragmented QITE outperforms coherent QITE is also observed for both primitives through extensive numerical evidence.
 More precisely, we study the overall runtime as a function of $\beta$ and $\varepsilon$, up to $N=15$ qubits, and for numerically-optimized schedules.
-These experiments involve random instances of Hamiltonians encoding four computationally} hard classes of problems: Ising models associated to the $i$) MaxCut and $ii$) weighted MaxCut problems \citep{AdibaticQC00,QAOA14, Qbacktracking15}; $iii$) restricted quantum Boltzmann machines (transverse-field Ising models) \citep{Biamonte17, QBoltzmann18}; and $iv$) a quantum generalization (fully-connected Heisenberg models) of the Sherrington-Kirkpatrick model \citep{SK75,Pachenco12} for spin glasses.
+These experiments involve random instances of Hamiltonians encoding four computationally} hard classes of problems: Ising models associated to the $i$) MaxCut and $ii$) weighted MaxCut problems \cite{AdibaticQC00,QAOA14, Qbacktracking15}; $iii$) restricted quantum Boltzmann machines (transverse-field Ising models) \cite{Biamonte17, QBoltzmann18}; and $iv$) a quantum generalization (fully-connected Heisenberg models) of the Sherrington-Kirkpatrick model \cite{SK75,Pachenco12} for spin glasses.
 We see a clear trend whereby, fro{m $\beta_{\rm c}= \mathcal{O}\big(2^{N/2}\big)$ on, fragmentation outperforms coherent QITE for both primitives, for an optimal number of fragments $r\lesssim 6$.
-The obtained values for $\beta_{\rm c}$ imply that our algorithm outperforms coherent QITE in the computationally hardest range of $\beta$, particularly relevant for Hamiltonians with an exponentially small spectral gap \citep{Exp_gap_NP_comp,Gap_Anderson_loc}}.
+The obtained values for $\beta_{\rm c}$ imply that our algorithm outperforms coherent QITE in the computationally hardest range of $\beta$, particularly relevant for Hamiltonians with an exponentially small spectral gap \cite{Exp_gap_NP_comp,Gap_Anderson_loc}}.
 Moreover, {impressively, such advantages are attained at no cost in circuit depth or number of ancillas, which are identical to those of probabilistic QITE}.
+It is worth noting that, although we prove that fragmented QITE can outperform the coherent algorithm, it does not mean that its scaling is better (see the Supplementary Material \cite[Sec.
+VII]{TLS2022Sup}).